What is Swing Trading ?

 Before risking real money, practice swing trading with a demo account.
 This allows you to familiarize yourself with the trading platform and test your strategies in a risk-free environment.

 Take advantage of the wealth of knowledge and experience available from experienced swing traders.
-Read books, attend webinars, and join online communities to learn from others who have been successful in swing trading.
+Read books, attend webinars, and join online communities to learn practical trading tips from others who have been successful in swing trading.

 Learn from experienced traders